100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: This is a fantastic example of a logo that works as a complete unit.
 The text is not just text; it’s contained within a shape that has become iconic.
 The colour, shape, and text are all inseparable parts of the brand.

-- Lesson for You: Containing your wordmark within a simple shape (a circle, a square, a shield) can make it more robust, memorable, and easier to apply consistently.
+- Lesson for You: Containing your wordmark within a simple shape (such as a circle, a square, or a shield) can make it more robust, memorable, and easier to apply consistently.

 94. Visa